vivek-kulshrestha/terraform-test/INSTRUCTIONS.md

 - Docker
 - Terraform

-1- Fork this repository to your own `GitHub` profile and start getting familiar with all inner folders and files.
+1. Clone this repository and upload to a new repo under your own `GitHub` profile and start getting familiar with all inner folders and files.
-2- After cloning the repo to your local dev. machine, run the shell command available under `tests`  (`tests/build-and-run.sh`) so you mock out a local DNS service based on `BIND9` that will let you test the Terraform module
+1. After cloning the repo to your local dev. machine, run the shell command available under `tests`  (`tests/build-and-run.sh`) so you mock out a local DNS service based on `BIND9` that will let you test the Terraform module
-3- Make sure you can successfully run `terraform` commands under the basic example, and it works whenever you execute terraform `init` `plan` and `apply` commands.
+1. Make sure you can successfully run `terraform` commands under the basic example, and it works whenever you execute terraform `init` `plan` and `apply` commands.
-4- Collect information from the DNS Terraform provider, and find out how you would consume all the JSON files under `examples/exercise/input-json`
+1. Collect information from the DNS Terraform provider, and find out how you would consume all the JSON files under `examples/exercise/input-json`
-5- Bear in mind that this initial prototype must work with any number of JSON files that are dropped under `examples/exercise/input-json` and should ignore any other non-json file extensions.
+1. Bear in mind that this initial prototype must work with any number of JSON files that are dropped under `examples/exercise/input-json` and should ignore any other non-json file extensions.

-Once you finish, make sure you `commit` and `push` all the content you have been working on as well as share the URL publicly via a GitHub URL with your recruiter.
+Once you finish, make sure you `commit` and `push` all the content you have been working on to your own repo, as well as share the GitHub URL with your recruiter.

+Do not worry if you are not able to complete the exercise.
+Please ensure that  you push your code to your repo so that you can talk about your approach at the interview.

 ## Checklist